-A Korean study recently introduced an additional treatment called microcurrent therapy that may be effective in the treatment of congenital torticollis.
+A Korean study recently introduced an additional treatment called microcurrent therapy that may be effective in treating congenital torticollis.

 For this therapy to be effective, children must be less than three months old and have torticollis that involves the entire sternocleidomastoid muscle with a palpable mass and a muscle thickness of more than 10 mm.

-Microcurrent therapy sends tiny electrical signals to the tissue to restore normal frequencies in cells.
-The microcurrent therapy is completely painless and children can only feel the probe of the machine on their skin.
+Microcurrent therapy sends tiny electrical signals to the tissue to restore expected frequencies in cells.
+The microcurrent therapy is entirely painless, and children can only feel the machine’s probe on their skin.

-It is believed that microcurrent therapy increases the synthesis of ATP and proteins, in addition to improving blood flow, reducing muscle spasms and decreasing pain along with inflammation.
+Microcurrent therapy is believed to increase the synthesis of ATP and proteins, improve blood flow, reduce muscle spasms, and decrease pain and inflammation.

 It should be used in addition to regular stretching exercises and ultrasound diathermy.
-Ultrasound diathermy generates deep heat in the tissues of the body to help with contractures, pain and muscle spasms, in addition to reducing inflammation.
+Ultrasound diathermy generates deep heat in the body’s tissues to help with contractures, pain, and muscle spasms, in addition to reducing inflammation.

-About 5-10% of cases do not respond to stretching and require surgical release of the muscle.
+About 5-10% of cases do not respond to stretching and require surgical muscle release.

 Surgical release involves the free dissection of the two heads of the sternocleidomastoid muscle.
 This surgery can be minimally invasive and performed laparoscopically.

-After surgery, the child will be required to wear a soft collar (also called Callot plaster).
-There will be an intense physiotherapy program for 3-4 months, as well as strengthening exercises for the neck muscles.
+After surgery, the child must wear a soft collar (called Callot plaster).
+There will be an intense physiotherapy program for 3-4 months and strengthening exercises for the neck muscles.

 Other treatments include: